-Apple Watch Detects Diabetes, But Not By Measuring Blood Sugar
+Apple Watch Can Detects Diabetes By Looking At Your Heart Rate, Not By Measuring Blood Sugar

-The Apple Watch has been creating a lot of buzz lately.
-It’s growing beyond a fitness tracker into a health tracker—like a mini-checkup on your arm.
+The Apple Watch has grown beyond a fitness tracker into a health tracker—like a mini-checkup on your arm.
 The news reports and flashy commercials are hard to miss, and people are wondering just how much this piece of wrist-bling can really do.

-According to a new report, the Apple Watch can identify diabetes with 85% accuracy.
+The Apple Watch can actually identify diabetes with 85% accuracy, according to a report.
 That’s impressive, but people that already know they have diabetes aren’t interested in being told so again.
 They want answers to the big question: can this watch monitor my glucose levels?

 As the technology currently stands, the Apple Watch alone cannot monitor glucose.
 It can, however, be linked with several third-party accessories, such as the Dexcom CGM system, which includes a sensor worn just under the skin and a small transmitter that sends glucose readings to a receiver or compatible device (such as an iPhone or Apple Watch).
 That could be hugely convenient, but the Apple Watch is still not a noninvasive glucose monitor.